RayhanTabase/Polling-app/README.md

 This application is my capstone for Harvard CS50.

-This is a polling app that allows registered users to create polls and also vote on existing polls that they have access to built using django,react,javascript,html,css.
+This is a polling app that allows registered users to create polls and also vote on existing polls that they have access to.
+It was built using django,react,javascript,html,css.

 All webpages are mobile responsive